tushartuteja/atlabshiring/index.md

 We operate out of **WeWork HQ27 in Gurgaon**, a vibrant and collaborative workspace.
 This is where our **Tech, Product, and Design teams are based**.
 We already have great people in the team (designers and engineers from IIT-D / B / M / R, LBS), & we're looking to grow with folks who are just as passionate and obsessive about building something truly world-class.

 We aim to provide our teammates with a great environment and challenging opportunities, where the environment is our **team, culture, and workspace**.

+### What qualities are we looking for?

+- High ownership in shipping features
+- Building with care, shipping fast, and writing tests to ship even faster in the future
+- Fast learners and clear thinkers
+- Ability to figure out a thing when the requirement / spec is not 100% defined
+- Proof of work of some kind is essential (any public project, prior experience) to show you can build

 ### Our Hiring Process